 There’s nothing quite like the aroma of home cooking filling your kitchen – a signal that soon you’ll be able to enjoy the fruits of your labour (or potatoes of your labour, or rice of your labour).

-It tastes that much better when you know it’s been lovingly made for yourself.
-Or, if someone else has made food, it also tastes pretty good when they’ve lovingly made it for you.
+It tastes that much better when you know you’ve lovingly made it for yourself.
+It also tastes pretty good when someone else has lovingly made it for you too!

 If only love outweighed carbs!
-Homemade food isn’t exempt from carb counting – it might even appear trickier, without any labels for your handcrafted dish.
+Alas, homemade food isn’t exempt from carb counting – it might even appear trickier, without any labels for your handcrafted dish.

 With our guide, though, it doesn’t have to be tricky.
 So, how do you count carbs in homemade food?
 Let’s find out!

 The first step to counting the carbs you’ll be eating is to add up the total number of carbs in the whole dish.